alazaroc/blog-web-code/_posts/en/2023-01-30-aws-open-source-tools-environment.md

 ### cloudsploit

-CloudSploit by Aqua is an open-source project designed to allow the detection of security risks in cloud infrastructure accounts, including Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Oracle Cloud Infrastructure (OCI), and GitHub.
+CloudSploit by Aqua is an open-source project designed to detect security risks in cloud infrastructure accounts, including Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Oracle Cloud Infrastructure (OCI), and GitHub.
 These scripts are designed to return a series of `potential misconfigurations and security risks`.

 Compliance: